2015 DRMS SCHOLARSHIP WINNER GRADUATES!

 This scholarship can also be used for the University of California Early Transfer Program, or TAG.
 Six of the UC campuses offer this program.
 The student is admitted to the UC Campus but is allowed to take the first two years of study at a Community College, and then is guaranteed transfer to their campus – assuming of course that they have satisfied the course and grade requirements.

-It is the donor's opinion, the education for the first two years, obtained at one of the better Community Colleges, may technically be superior to that at a UC campus.
+The donor believed that an education obtained during the first two years at one of the better Community Colleges, may be technically superior to that obtained at a UC campus.
 On the other hand, the ambiance of a major UC campus can be a valuable part of the educational experience, and may result in better education.
 All this depends on the wishes, ability, and personality of the student.